 Has your view on sustainable tourism changed since then, through your experience of working in Kaikoura?

 Working in Kaikoura has consolidated my ideas of sustainability.
 It has also changed my view toward tourism, as a lot is to be gained through responsibility, education and experiences.
 People feel ownership and want to act more sustainably if they have been part of something bigger.

 The sustainability (or lack thereof) of destinations is receiving more and more attention, as visitor numbers grow.
-In your experience, which hurdles are the most difficult to overcome, when trying to enhance the sustainability performance of a destination like Kaikoura?
+In your experience, which hurdles are the most difficult to overcome when trying to enhance the sustainability performance of a destination like Kaikoura?

 Politics is the biggest issue.
-Politics effects spending money, conservation and sustainable policy.
+Politics affects spending money, conservation and sustainable policy.
 Politicians are often reluctant to make radical changes or investment that may have a social or environmental benefit, even if the changes are indirect.

 The other issue is embedding sustainability into decision-making.
 This is why businesses are so important in destinations.
 Business owners can influence public decision-makers and lead by example.

-More resilience in the face of natural disasters, such as storm water inundations or earthquakes, is one of the benefits often associated with sustainable destination management.
+More resilience in the face of natural disasters, such as stormwater inundations or earthquakes, is one of the benefits often associated with sustainable destination management.
 Having experienced both in Kaikoura, would you agree?